barnatemesi/PMSM_FOC/README.md

 v1 (not shown) - solver is selected to be Variable-step (ode45)

 v2 - solver is selected to be Fixed-step (ode5)

+v3 - PI was extended to be a PID